simonom/PyCHAM/README.md

 4. The 'run model' button starts the simulation - results will be saved in the output folder in your PyCHAM directory

-5. The 'plot results' button produces (and saves in the output folder) two figures, the first called contours.png that shows the particle number distribution, SOA mass and particle number concentration against time, and the second called gas_pbb.png that shows the gas-phase concentrations of initial components with time
+5. The 'plot results' button produces (and saves in the output folder) two figures, the first called contours.png that shows the particle number distribution, SOA mass (assuming a density of the particle phase of 1 g/cm3) and particle number concentration against time, and the second called gas_pbb.png that shows the gas-phase concentrations of initial components with time

 ## Testing